Anhelina is a true animal lover who likes to travel off-radar and won't ever miss a chance to snap an atmospheric photo.

 Depart on an adventure to see something borderline - supernatural, authentic, and find yourself glowing with happiness.

 Become a Northern Lights explorer and see the Magical Auroras dancing in the pitch-black sky.
 An essential on many bucket lists, the Northern Lights are just not something you can afford to miss out on in life!

 The experience is so genuine and magical, that some even shed a tear.
 The crisp air, the snow, and the frost will get you addicted to the feeling of freedom.

 Secure yourself a vantage point, sip your hot cocoa, and wait for nature’s finest show to begin!

 The list of wonders you can experience in Iceland goes on.
 You can descend into the colorful heart of a volcano at Þríhnúkagígur, or take a tranquil walk on the Diamond Beach among the glittering icebergs.
 Compare where you had more “wow” moments.
 We guarantee that you’ll lose count very soon!

-What's your favorite getaway destination?
+What's your favorite destination to kick back and unwind?
 Share it in comments!